 What are the benefits?

-The simple answer is that there a huge potential to make money with network slicing.
-According to GSMA, network slicing could generate $300 billion worth of new revenue streams within the next six years.
+The simple answer is that there is a huge potential to make money with network slicing.
+According to GSMA, network slicing could generate $300 billion worth of new revenue streams for telecom companies within the next six years.
 For telcos seeking to differentiate themselves on a crowded and cut-throat market, that figure alone should give pause for thought.
 In this context, it’s also worth remembering that the virtual nature of network slicing means it comes with none of the costs associated with vast physical networks.

-Flexibility is another big plus of network slicing, which is of particular importance now that telcos are almost universally adopting customer-centric business models.
+Flexibility is another big plus of network slicing, which is of particular importance now that telcos are almost universally adopting customer-centric 5G new business models.
 While the physical network itself remains unchanged, operators can allow MVNOs to deliver almost any type of service, with any kind of service level agreement.
 And, thanks to software-defined networking and network function virtualization, each network slice will be not only flexible, but also scalable.
 Network slicing facilitates rapid reactions to changes in market conditions, and helps get services out there and earning money quickly.

 Thanks to advances in artificial intelligence and machine learning, network slicing has already proved to be invaluable for the Internet of Things.
 This is an extremely broad category, so, to be more specific, we can give the example of production-line monitoring.
 There may be many manufacturers who are seeking to automate production processes, and each of them will probably have slightly different, unique needs – depending, perhaps on their sector.
 Network slicing means that the same “production control module” on one physical network can be served up in customized form to each of these manufacturers.
 Elsewhere in the IoT, network slicing can find similar applications for smart cars, entertainment services, and even telemedicine.

 Whatever the sector, the basic presumption remains the same: a single set of functionalities is served up to the client via their secure network slice, adapted so that it delivers precisely what they require of it.
-This enhances operators’ ability to implement ever more sophisticated customer-focused business models, giving network slicing a natural synergy with 5G, AI, the cloud and so on – all of which optimize the efficiency of the others in this exciting age of digital transformation.
+This enhances operators’ ability to implement ever more sophisticated customer-focused 5G new business models, giving network slicing a natural synergy with 5G, AI, the cloud and so on – all of which optimize the efficiency of the others in this exciting age of digital transformation.